elmtree-askmo/cloudcannon-app/content/learn/engineering/how-does-a-malha-differ-from-a-lao-in-terms-of-internal-paths.md

 url: /learn/engineering/questions/how-does-a-malha-differ-from-a-lao-in-terms-of-internal-paths
 score: -1.0
 related_article1:
-    id: 169829
+    id: 169839
-    title: Define a laço and explain how it differs from a malha in an electrical circuit.
+    title: >-
+        Explain the relationship between tensão, corrente, and resistência as described by Ohm's Law.
     subject: Engineering
-    url: /learn/engineering/questions/define-a-lao-and-explain-how-it-differs-from-a-malha-in-an-electrical-circuit
+    url: /learn/engineering/questions/explain-the-relationship-between-tenso-corrente-and-resistncia-as-described-by-ohms-law
 related_article2:
-    id: 169828
+    id: 169837
-    title: What happens to the flow of current in a circuito elétrico when there is a broken wire?
+    title: >-
+        State Kirchhoff's Current Law and provide an analogy to explain it.
     subject: Engineering
-    url: /learn/engineering/questions/what-happens-to-the-flow-of-current-in-a-circuito-eltrico-when-there-is-a-broken-wire
+    url: /learn/engineering/questions/state-kirchhoffs-current-law-and-provide-an-analogy-to-explain-it
 related_article3:
-    id: 169841
+    id: 169826
-    title: What are the main components of a circuito elétrico?
+    title: >-
+        How can a bipolo elétrico be compared to a plumbing system?
     subject: Engineering
-    url: /learn/engineering/questions/what-are-the-main-components-of-a-circuito-eltrico
+    url: /learn/engineering/questions/how-can-a-bipolo-eltrico-be-compared-to-a-plumbing-system
 related_article4:
-    id: 169836
+    id: 169831
-    title: Describe the analogy between potência elétrica and an electric shower.
+    title: >-
+        What is tensão elétrica and how is it measured?
     subject: Engineering
-    url: /learn/engineering/questions/describe-the-analogy-between-potncia-eltrica-and-an-electric-shower
+    url: /learn/engineering/questions/what-is-tenso-eltrica-and-how-is-it-measured
 related_article5:
-    id: 169833
+    id: 169835
-    title: Define corrente elétrica and its unit of measurement.
+    title: >-
+        What is potência elétrica and how is it calculated?
     subject: Engineering
-    url: /learn/engineering/questions/define-corrente-eltrica-and-its-unit-of-measurement
+    url: /learn/engineering/questions/what-is-potncia-eltrica-and-how-is-it-calculated
 ---

 &nbsp;